-Most companies throw cash at logos and branding because they want to stand out and make the right impression on their customers.
+Companies regularly shell out large sums on logos and branding because they want to stand out and make the right impression on their customers.
 Far fewer think about their choice of words.
 But if you want an effective marketing strategy, words are just as important.

 Because so many companies don’t make the effort to consider their tone of voice, getting your words right is potentially an easier win.
 The fact you’re reading this page means you’re already one step ahead of the laggards.